CapricanDRJ/watchers_shakespeare/index.md

 A pox upon the strife that rends our land,

-Where Zadkiel's grip doth tighten, hearts grow sand.
+Where Zyx's grip doth tighten, hearts grow sand.

 The people murmur, doubt begins to creep,